davekirby/EFFProject/user_guide.md

 The `batch_size` hyperparameter is ignored by the GymRunner class, but the `memory_decay` hyperparameter is used because the individuals may be evaluated against successive randomly initialised environments so may perform well one time and badly another.

 ### Selection algorithm {- .unlisted}
-evofuzzy uses a double tournament algorithm [@lukeFightingBloatNonparametric2002] when selecting the next generation, to help prevent trees from growing too large (bloat).
+evofuzzy uses a double tournament algorithm when selecting the next generation, to help prevent trees from growing too large (bloat).
 The selection is done in two steps:

 1. A series of fitness tournaments are held where in each round `tournament_size` individuals are selected at random from the population and the fittest is chosen as the winner to go into the next round.
 2. a second series of tournaments is held where pairs of candidates from the previous round are selected and the smallest is selected with a probability controlled by the `parsimony_size` hyperparameter.
 This is a value between 1 and 2, where 1 means no size selection is done and 2 means the smallest candidate is always selected.
-In the paper cited above, values in the range 1.2 to 1.6 were found to work well for their experiments.
+Values in the range 1.2 to 1.6 were found to work well for their experiments.

 ### Mutating algorithm {- .unlisted}
 Individuals in the population are selected for mutation with a probability given by the `mutation_prob` hyperparameter.
 An individual that is mutated has a single rule from its set of rules selected and either the entire rule is replaced with a newly generated one, or a sub-tree is selected and replaced with a new sub-tree.
 The probability of the entire rule being replaced is controlled by the `whole_rule_prob` hyperparameter.